SecUSo/privacy-friendly-battleship/README.md

 ## Privacy Friendly Battleship

-This application contains the functionality of the Battleships board game.
-It includes a mode for playing against an AI as well as one for playing against another player.
-This app belongs to the group of Privacy Friendly Apps developed by the Technische Universität Darmstadt.
+This application contains the functionality of the Battleship board game.
+It includes a mode for playing against a computer opponent as well as a mode for playing against another player.
+This app belongs to the group of Privacy Friendly Apps developed by the Technische UniversitÃ¤t Darmstadt.

 ## Motivation